 The so-called 'de-colonialisation of information' was to be one of the major objectives of a large conference that began at Sarajevo, in Yugoslavia on Thursday (27 October).

-The so-called 'de-colonialisation of information' was to be one of the major objectives of a large conference that began at Sarajevo, in Yugoslavia on Thursday (27 October).
+Background: The so-called 'de-colonialisation of information' was to be one of the major objectives of a large conference that began at Sarajevo, in Yugoslavia on Thursday (27 October).
 It was the first conference of the Broadcasting Organisations of Non-Aligned countries.

 SYNOPSIS: Delegates from many parts of the world had travelled to Sarajevo for the conference.
 They were to discuss methods of bringing the broadcasting organisations of their non-aligned countries closer to the sophisticated levels of those in the more developed nations.
 Some of the countries represented say their present broadcasting systems are 'antiquated remnants of colonialism', and just not good enough either technologically or in programme content.